KarthikMAM/Paradigm/README.md

 # Paradigm
-A windows phone app for the symposium of CSE Department "Paradigm"

 <h4>Description</h4>
+A windows phone app for the symposium of CSE Department "Paradigm".
 The app was created to provide the participants of "Paradigm", the technical symposium of SSN College of Engineering.
-It provides the participants with
+It provides the participants with the following features

 <h4>Features</h4>
 <ul>